Peewi/MonoMSDF-Example/readme.md

 # Files
 ## FontExtension.dll
-FontExtension.dll contains the content importer, content processor, text renderer and other classes used by these.
-It is referenced in both the .csproj and .mgcb files.

-## FieldFontEffect.fx
-FieldFontEffect.fx is the shader used to render the text.
-Add it to your content prject and load it with the content loader just like any other shader.
+FontExtension.dll comes from the nuget package.
+It has to be referenced manually in the .mgcb file. **Because nuget packages are stored in the user folder (by default), you will have to manually update this reference to build this project.**

 ## msdf-atlas-gen.exe
 msdf-atlas-gen.exe is used to generate the font atlas and layout information.
 It is available from the [msdf-atlas-gen releases page](https://github.com/Chlumsky/msdf-atlas-gen/releases).
 The path to msdf-atlas-gen.exe is set as a processor parameter for your font files.
 Or you can place it in your content folder and use the default path.

 ## Font files
-Fonts are specified with json files and should be added to the content project (mgcb file).
+Fonts are specified files with the extension `.bhfont` that contain JSON and should be added to the content project (mgcb file).
 Here is an example file:
 ```
 {
 	"path":"C:\\Windows\\Fonts\\arial.ttf",